YangBa78/Predict-Stock-Price-With-News-Headlines/README.md

     2.1 Sentiment Analysis by LSTM

-       2.1.1 Use IMDB Movie Reviews dataset to train the model 2.1.2 Use the Glove embedding model
+       2.1.1 Use IMDB Movie Reviews dataset to train the model 2.1.2 Use the Glove pre-trained embeddings

     2.2 Generate SVDs by SAS miner